isaacs/jackspeak/README.md

       parses it according to the options initially provided.
 Note that this does _not_ update the results object, it's just for expanding aliases and short options.
+    - `update` A function that takes either a single `--key=val`, an array of `--key=val` values, or an object (as read from an rc file, for example), and updates the result data accordingly.
+This will _not_ update any options set explicitly in the original argv.

 - `usage` String or Array